kondratyev-nv/training/README.md

 ### Average of Fibonacci numbers - [Java](java/src/main/java/ru/nk/training/AverageOfFibonacciNumbersFinder.java)

 Find the average of first `n` numbers from Fibonacci sequence using Java streams

+### Find the point where maximum intervals overlap

+Consider a big party where a log register for guest’s entry and exit times is maintained.
+Find the time at which there are maximum guests in the party.
+Note that entries in register are not in any order.